-The Standard IDP Isolated Power Panel is the industry standard, multi-purpose Isolated Power Panel for many requirements.
+The Standard IDP Isolated Power Panel is the industry standard, procedure room isolated power panel for many requirements.
 The IDP is usually installed in hospital operating rooms or other wet procedure locations.
 The IDP Panel is typically designed to supply 120V power to the circuits within a single patient/procedure room.